Askarafshar/cs400-X-Team-122/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: safipourafsh      name 1: Askar Safipour Afshar
-       * GitHub username 2:       name 2:
+       * GitHub username 2: psapienza         name 2: Paul Joseph Sapienza
-       * GitHub username 3:       name 3:
+       * GitHub username 3:                   name 3: Jaskirat Singh
-       * GitHub username 4:       name 4:
+       * GitHub username 4: chencynthia123    name 4: Chen Xu
-       * GitHub username 5:       name 5:

    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?